QuantumFluxAlgo/crypto-arbitrage/docs/dry_run_mode.md

 { "email": "admin@prism.one", "password": "test123" }
 ```

 The response includes a JWT for subsequent requests.
+The same credentials work in sandbox mode.

 ## Reset Test State